 It was a “critical move along the way” during his administration, Wood said.
 “Probably looking back 10 years [from now], we’ll think that was a pretty good thing to do.”

-Following a four-year stint as chairman and a commissioner at FERC, which was marked by a tumultuous period in the energy markets, Wood left Washington Friday for his native state of Texas.
-His successor, Commissioner Joseph T. Kelliher, officially took over as head of FERC on Friday at midnight.
+Following a four-year stint as chairman and a commissioner at FERC, which was marked by a tumultuous period in the energy markets, Wood plans to leave Washington Friday for his native state of Texas.
+His successor, Commissioner Joseph T. Kelliher, officially takes over as head of FERC on Friday at midnight.

-"I leave...with not much fear that anything that I've cared about is going to be either undone or ignored" in the natural gas and power markets.
+“I leave pretty much…with not much fear that anything that I’ve cared about is going to be either undone or ignored” in the natural gas and power markets.

 Wood hopes that he will be remembered for “restoring the morale of the agency, giving a sense of mission and vigor to staff and to ourselves.
 We were pretty beat down after the California [energy crisis].”
 He noted that his term in office was anything but boring.
 It was packed with often chaotic events, including the Sept.
 11 terrorists attacks in New York and Washington, the California energy crisis, the 2003 blackout in the Northeast, the collapse of Enron, rising natural gas prices and regional attacks on LNG projects.